An overview of the button element.

 In this lesson:

-To add a background color, click into the Style panel on the left, scroll to Backgrounds, and choose a color from the color picker.
+To add a background color, click into the Style panel on the right, scroll to Backgrounds, and choose a color from the color picker.

 The button font and all typography styles are inherited from the Body (All Pages) tag.
 To make changes, go into the Body (All Pages) tag in the Style panel to set and override the typography defaults.